Constanța: Demographics

 After Bucharest, the capital city, Romania has a number of major cities that are roughly equal in size: Constanța, Iași, Cluj-Napoca, and Timișoara.

-The metropolitan area of Constanța has a permanent population of 387,593 inhabitants, i.e. 61% of the total population of the county, and a minimum average of 120,000 per day, tourists or seasonal workers, transient people during the high tourist season.
+The metropolitan area of Constanța has a permanent population of 425,916 inhabitants (2011), i.e. 61% of the total population of the county, and a minimum average of 120,000 per day, tourists or seasonal workers, transient people during the high tourist season.

 Economy

-As of 1878, Constanța was defined as a "poor Turkish fishing village."
+As of 1878, Constanța was called a "poor Turkish fishing village."
 As of 1920, it was called "flourishing", and was known for exporting oil and cereals.

 Constanța is one of Romania's main industrial, commercial and tourist centers.
-During the first half of 2008, some 3,144 new companies were established in Constanța and its neighbouring localities, a number surpassed only in Bucharest and Cluj County.
+During the first half of 2008, some 3,144 new companies were established in Constanța and its neighbouring localities, a number surpassed in Romania only in Bucharest and Cluj County.
 The Port of Constanța is the largest on the Black Sea and the fourth largest in Europe.
 The city also boasts a comparably large shipyard.

-Tourism has been an increasingly important economic activity in recent years.
-Although Constanța has been promoted as a seaside resort since the time of Carol I of Romania, the development of naval industry has had a detrimental effect on the city's beaches.
-However a massive rehabilitation of the beaches was undertaken in 2020 with EU funds that has resulted in new hectares of beach both in downtown Constanta and Mamaia.
+Constanța has been promoted as a seaside resort since the time of Carol I of Romania, the development of naval industry has had a detrimental effect on the city's beaches.

-Due to its proximity to other major tourist destinations, Constanța receives a significant number of visitors every year, who discover and visit the city's monuments and attractions, as well as the increasingly popular festival Neversea.
-Also, Constanța is a centre of commerce and education, both of which significantly contribute to the local economy.